Semantic Parsing with Candidate Expressions for Knowledge Base Question Answering: Vitae

 We devise an algorithm that increases the speed of constrained decoding by depending on the size \(\setsize{\ActBaseFn{\lfir{\actseqic}}}\) \Crefp{alg:compute-valid-actions,alg:compute-mask-tensor-with-validness}. \Cref{alg:compute-valid-actions} retrieves either (1) a set of valid actions from trie data structures for candidate expressions, or (2) a set of valid actions or a set of invalid actions from a cache memory for types. \Cref{alg:compute-mask-tensor-with-validness} takes the retrieved set of actions as an input, then computes a mask tensor, where the number of iterations with a CPU is reduced.
-The algorithm generalizes the \texttt{PrefixConstrainedLogitsProcessor} method \citep{DBLP:conf/iclr/CaoI0P21}, which is implemented in the transformers library \citep{DBLP:conf/emnlp/WolfDSCDMCRLFDS20}.
+The algorithm extends the constrained decoding method of \citet{DBLP:conf/iclr/CaoI0P21} which is implemented as \texttt{PrefixConstrainedLogitsProcessor} in the transformers library \citep{DBLP:conf/emnlp/WolfDSCDMCRLFDS20}.

 We measured the average decoding time with the alternative algorithm \Crefp{tab:decoding-time-alternative-only}.
 Similarly to mask caching \Crefp{tab:kqapro-decoding-time,tab:overnight-decoding-time}, the algorithm achieved meaningful decrease in decoding time, compared to the results of constrained decoding without any algorithm.
 In particular, the effect of the algorithm is noticeable when a beam size or a batch size is large.
 However, the algorithm is less effective than mask caching. \ignore{ This means that our algorithms greatly reduce the overhead that occurs from our constraints.
 Therefore, search algorithms, such as beam search, which perform concurrent operations, benefit from the reduction in the overhead.
 In addition, \(\ActTypeWU\) and \(\ActType\) greatly benefit from the algorithms, because \(\ActTypeWUFn{\lfir{\actseqic}}\) and \(\ActTypeFn{\lfir{\actseqic}}\) have many actions in \(\ActSetNlt\) as valid actions due to the absence of candidate expressions. }